syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 <b>Using SfMapsTheme</b>

-You can also customize the appearance of the tooltip by the following items,
+You can customize the below appearance of the tooltip.

 * **Background color** - Change the background color of the tooltip in the maps using the `tooltipColor` property of `SfMapsThemeData`.
 * **Stroke color** - Change the stroke color of the tooltip in the maps using the `tooltipStrokeColor` property of `SfMapsThemeData`.